Ophthalmology (Eye) Practice Test 3

 - Conjunctivitis

 Explanation: Answer reason: Pink eye refers to inflammation of the conjunctiva, causing conjunctival hyperemia and irritation with tearing and discharge.
 It is commonly viral or bacterial and is often contagious, unlike glaucoma which is primarily an optic neuropathy related to intraocular pressure.
 Iritis (anterior uveitis) and keratitis involve deeper ocular structures and typically present with more significant pain, photophobia, and risk to vision.
-Category reason: This is a foundational medical terminology/diagnosis question about an eye condition’s common name, which fits Ophthalmology (Eye) rather than nursing care decision-making.

 Which type of strabismus is this?